- Before 1500 BCE

 - Visual Studies

 Renaissance Splendors features more than two dozen objects, the majority of which come from the permanent collection of the J. Paul Getty Museum.
-Keene illustrates how the sumptuous commissions functioned as conspicuous signs of wealth, taste, and erudition within the high-status court environment.
+The curators illustrate how the sumptuous commissions functioned as conspicuous signs of wealth, taste, and erudition within the high-status court environment.
 Virtually all of the works are from the quattrocento, and most are manuscripts.
 These limited parameters enable a potentially obtuse topic to become comprehensible, even for a general audience.

 The exhibition is divided into three sections: courtly style, court artists, and court patrons.
 At first glance the thematic breakdown seems arbitrary, but no other criterion would have been nearly as effective.
 Arranging works by artist or location would have been confusing, as manuscript illuminators traveled between courts and worked for several different patrons.
 A chronological organization would have been equally ineffective, because almost all of the objects were created in the fifteenth century, and little stylistic or technical development is perceptible among those exhibited.
 The tripartite division provides a framework within which viewers can meaningfully encounter Renaissance courtly culture.